hashicorp/terraform-provider-google/website/docs/r/compute_snapshot.html.markdown

   The RFC 4648 base64 encoded SHA-256 hash of the customer-supplied encryption key that protects this resource.

+* `kms_key_self_link` -
+  (Optional)
+  The name of the encryption key that is stored in Google Cloud KMS.

+* `kms_key_service_account` -
+  (Optional)
+  The service account used for the encryption request for the given KMS key.
+  If absent, the Compute Engine Service Agent service account is used.

 The `source_disk_encryption_key` block supports:

 * `raw_key` -